6110-sp25/6110-sp25.github.io/_pages/project/phase_5.md

 Please submit your phase 5 code on Gradescope via GitHub, following the steps below:

 1. Push your code to your team GitHub repository (`6110-sp24/<TEAM NAME>`).
 We suggest making a separate branch for the submission, say, `phase5-submission`.
-2. Go to the [Phase 5 assignment](https://www.gradescope.com/courses/727449/assignments/4380508) on Gradescope, and select your GitHub repository and branch.
+2. Go to the [Phase 5 Derby Assignment](https://www.gradescope.com/courses/931853/assignments/5981687) on Gradescope, and select your GitHub repository and branch.
 3. Add your team members to the submission on Gradescope.

 Submitted repositories should have the following structure: